ruha-healing/ruha-healing.github.io/content/post/Green-diet-day-5-and-6/index.md

 ---
-title: 'Green diet project - Day 5 & 6'
+title: 'Green diet - Day 5 & 6'
 subtitle:
 summary: 'My green diet project goes on and I share more insights with you about my meals and feelings with it.'
 authors: